sguzman/rssify/docs/AI-FRIENDLY.md

 * Keep changes localized to one file at a time.
 * Make seams explicit so agents can implement behind traits.
 * Ensure every change is validated by runnable tests.

 ---

+## Global File & API Rules
+- File caps: aim for 100–200 LOC per file; refactor when ~300 LOC.
+Do not split cohesive logic just to hit a number.
+- One concept per file; name files after the noun or verb they implement.
+- No deep trees: max module depth of 3.
+- Keep public APIs tiny; re-export types at the crate root.
+- Error types: one error enum per boundary with stable, documented variants.
+- Logging: structured logs with a stable set of keys; no println.
+- Time and randomness are injected via traits so tests can control them.

+---